pnadolny13/100-days-of-code/log.md

 **Thoughts** I didnt really want to code today.
 I spent the whole day struggling on some Java stuff and was kind of sick of code for the day.
 After I get my apps to Lambdas it will be much easier to use and deploy.

 **Link(s) to work:**

+### Day 14: January 18, 2018

+**Today's Progress**: I started researching javascript but its not really anything special.
+Just need to learn new syntax.
+I brainstormed more Alexa app ideas.
+Went to the market place to see where the gaps were.
+I was able to setup a AWS RDS database and connect to it using python/Flask/Alexa.
+I think im going to make a movie quotes game, gives a quote and you have to guess the movie.

+**Thoughts** I missed yesterday.
+I tried to work on stuff but I didnt have any motivation at all.
+I think its a cool idea that all users of Alexa skill interact with the same database so a "king of the hill" thing could be fun.
+Everyone has write access and we all fight over who gets their name in there last.
+Everyone just overwrites each other.

+**Link(s) to work:** NA